 NHTSA Re-Opens Investigation Into Ford Pickup & Ambulance Stalling Problems

 National Highway Traffic Safety Administration has been called on to do more to detect dangerous vehicle defects since the Takata exploding airbag and General Motors ignition switch defects.
 It appears that the new NHTSA administrator has taken these calls to action seriously.
 The new Administrator, Mark Rosekind, spoke at the North American Auto Show in Detroit and promised that the safety regulator would do better in enforcing environmental and safety standards.
 He set-forth a plan to restructure the agency and announced plans to request Congress to pass legislation that would enable NHTSA to perform its duties more thoroughly.
 In recent weeks the regulator also showed its new-found aggressiveness by levying the largest fine in the agency’s history against Honda for reporting failures under the TREAD Act.
 This week, the agency latest action once again shows its renewed commitment to aggressively pursuing potential safety defects.
 Originally announced in 2013, the investigation into a stalling defect affecting large Ford pickup trucks and ambulances based on those trucks has been reopened due to consumer complaints received by the agency.
+Our private ambulance lawyers explain the stalling problems.

 What Vehicles Are Affected By The Ford Stalling Defect?